Haoahao233/token_analysis/README.md

 Notes
 - The worker aggregates on the DB side (LIMIT → GROUP BY (token,hour) → UPSERT) and processes only up to `safe = latest − REORG_DEPTH`.
 - When the checkpoint block equals `safe`, it still finishes that block by `log_index`.
-- The 8h tables are updated after each batch and on a periodic ticker; first init seeds both summary and points.
+- The 8h cache is updated after each batch and on a periodic ticker; first init seeds the ring buffer for the current safe hour window.
 - If you backfill historical rows below the current checkpoint, recompute those hours (DELETE+INSERT for that hour) or add a background self‑heal task.